SilasMarvin/wasmind/README.md

 <img src="./demo.gif" />

 *This is a short demo of the wasmind_cli -- a cli application built with Wasmind.
-Note that the prompts used are not very refined and the system could be massively improved.
-This is just an example to show what can be built with Wasmind*
+Note that the prompts used are not very refined.
+This is just an example to show what can be built with Wasmind.*

 ## Getting Started